Walking Back: Plot

-A young jazz hound, "Smoke" Thatcher (Richard Walling), is failing his academic studies due to his fondness for partying and liquor.
-His foremost concern is to convince his pragmatic father (Robert Edeson) to allow him to use the family car so he can accompany bob-haired flapper Patsy Schuyler (Sue Carol) to a ritzy party.
+A young jazz hound, "Smoke" Thatcher, is failing his academic studies due to his fondness for partying and liquor.
+His foremost concern is to convince his pragmatic father to allow him to use the family car so he can accompany bob-haired flapper Patsy Schuyler to a ritzy party.

 His father refuses to loan Smoke the car and chides him for lacking proper respect for authority, but his speech is interrupted by the maid announcing the arrival of the dad's private bootlegger.
 Undaunted, an enterprising Smoke steals the neighbor's car and drives to Patsy's house.
 He arrives too late.
-Patsy has already gone to the party with Smoke's arch-nemesis Pet Masters (Arthur Rankin).
+Patsy has already gone to the party with Smoke's arch-nemesis Pet Masters.
 Smoke nonetheless proceeds alone to the party and intrudes upon inebriated couples dancing the Charleston.
 Jealous and possessive, Smoke causes an ugly scene.
 Smoke convinces Patsy to leave with him, and they walk to the parking lot.
 While attempting to leave with Patsy in the stolen car, Smoke becomes engaged in an automobile battle against Masters which ends with the near ruin of both vehicles.

 Smoke and Patsy drive the neighbor's wrecked car to a nearby garage.
 To pay for the considerable repairs, Smoke naively agrees to act as a chauffeur for several men on a routine trip.
 However, their trip is revealed to be a bank holdup, and Smoke's father is shot by the robbers.
 A remorseful Smoke foils the bank robbers by crashing their vehicle through a police station window and then confesses to his misdeeds.